-The findings of this study suggested several implications for private university administrators.
-Although the results suggested private universities utilize all three communication patterns, an emphasis on horizontal and diagonal communication is proven beneficial to team effectiveness.
-Horizontal communication showed the highest effects on members' satisfaction and team maintenance.
-Diagonal communication showed the highest effect on task accomplishment.
+Findings of this study suggested several implications to private university's administrators.
+Although the results suggested private universities to utilize all three communication patterns, an emphasis on horizontal and diagonal communication is proven beneficial to team effectiveness.
+Horizontal communication showed highest effects on members' satisfaction and team maintenance.
+Diagonal communication showed highest effect on task accomplishment.

-Private university administrators should organize work processes that enable direct and informal communication among personnel, in the same and across hierarchical levels rather than communicating only through a formal chain of command.
-Personnel in different departments should be able and allowed to connect.
-The organization structure and the system should be modified.
+Private university administrators should organize work processes which enable direct and informal communication among personnel, in the same and across hierarchical levels rather than communicating only through formal chain of command.
+Personnel in different departments should be able and allowed to connect with each other.
+Organization structure and system should be modified.
 Cross-functional communication facilitates coordination among work units.
-It provides opportunities for discussion and sharing of knowledge which leads to better overall organizational performance.
+It provides opportunities for discussion and sharing of knowledge which lead to better overall organizational performance.

-Apart from face-to-face communication, either in an individual or group meeting context, modern electronic communication channels such as email, Facebook, line, etc. should be considered.
-Private universities should utilize an effective internet system for personnel so they can communicate through computers or mobile phones easily.
+Apart from face to face communication, either in an individual or group meeting context, modern electronic communication channels such as email, facebook, line, etc. should be considered.
+Private universities should utilize effective internet system to personnel so they can communicate through computers or mobile phones easily.

-A common ground, both physical and virtual, for an informal meeting is advantageous.
+A common ground, both physical and virtual, for informal meeting is advantageous.
 Informal communication attained higher effectiveness.
-Personnel in private universities are knowledgeable and capable of work, stringent supervision in the form of vertical communication might be inappropriate for private universities.
+Personnel in private university are knowledgeable and capable of work, stringent supervision in the form of vertical communication might be inappropriate for private universities.
 A general guideline is more appropriate.
 Rigid rules and regulations might prohibit or obstruct communication across the chain of command.
 These rules and regulations should be reconsidered.